capsule-corp-ternoa/ternoa-doc/docs/for-developers/sdk/events.md

 ## Utility
 - ### ItemCompletedEvent
-	- **Summary:** A single item within a Batch of dispatches has completed with no error.
+	- **Summary:** A single item within a Batch of dispatches has been completed with no error.
 	- **Datas returned:**
   		- This is an empty event : it does not return any specific event.